Asymmetry Control in a Parametric Oscillator for the Quantum Simulation of Chemical Activation: Supplementary Material

 \subsubsection{Measurement of Kerr coefficient and frequency}

-The Kerr coefficient $K$, as used in the parametric oscillator Hamiltonian \cref{eq:H_eff}, is extracted by spectroscopy.
+The Kerr coefficient $K$ is extracted by spectroscopy.
 A saturating probe drive $\omega_{pr}$ is applied to the SNAIL transmon operated with $\epsilon_2 = 0$.
 Varying the probe drive frequency and measuring the response via dispersive readout, results in the data shown in \cref{fig: Kerr fit}.
 The spectrum shows two clear dips, which correspond, from lower frequency to higher frequency, to the two-photon $gf/2$ transition and the $ge$ transition (the SNAIL levels are labeled following the atomic physics convention in increasing energy order $g,\;e,\;f$).
 Note that the measured $\omega_{ge}$ is a good approximation for $\omega_a$ used in the main text (\cref{eq:H_eff}).
 We then extract the Kerr frequency by using the relation $\omega_{ge} - \omega_{gf/2} = K$.
 Fitting two Gaussian peaks to the spectrum in \cref{fig: Kerr fit}, we find $K/2\pi = (528 \pm 10)$ kHz.
+This measured value differs from the fitted one ($465$ kHz) by 12\% and it is not used in the simulations.
 These measurements, when taken as a function of the biasing flux $\Phi$ of the superconducting loops, allow for a calibration of the SNAIL non-linear parameters $g_3, g_4$.
 In \cref{fig: g4g3} we show a flux scan of our sample with measured frequencies, Kerr nonlinearities, and the fit by the model presented in \cite{frattini_three-wave_2021}.